lostintangent/gistpad/README.md

 ### Layout

 By default, when you create a playground, it will open in a "Split Left" layout, which vertically stacks the code editors on the left, and allows the preview window to occupy the fully IDE height on the right.
-However, if you want to change the layout, you can run the `GistPad: Change Playout Layout` command and select `Grid`, `Split Right`, or `Split Top`.
+However, if you want to change the layout, you can run the `GistPad: Change Playout Layout` command and select `Grid`, `Preview`, `Split Right`, or `Split Top`.

 ![Layout](https://user-images.githubusercontent.com/116461/71560396-5152fc80-2a1e-11ea-9cff-a9590e1ea779.gif)

-Additionally, if you create a playground, that looks best in a specific layout, you can set the `layout` property in the playground's `playground.json` file to either: `grid`, `splitLeft`, `splitRight`, or `splitTop`.
+Additionally, if you create a playground, that looks best in a specific layout, you can set the `layout` property in the playground's `playground.json` file to either: `grid`, `preview`, `splitLeft`, `splitRight`, or `splitTop`.
 Then, when you or someone else opens this playground, it will be opened with the specified layout, as opposed to the user's configured default layout.

 ## Console Window